 My research uses qualitative and statistical methods to produce innovative findings on political regimes, regime transitions, political parties, and Latin American politics.
-My main line of research examines channels through which former dictators and their allies have protected their core interests and continued to exert influence in nascent democracy.
+My main line of research examines how former dictators and their inner circles try to preserve their interests and influence under democracy.

 “Branching Out: Consequences of the Dispersion of Authoritarian Elites Across Government.”
 With Michael Albertus.
 Under Review at Democratization.